Calliari/kubernetes/README.md

 ### Install all these packages on all 3 servers
+ ##### (There is a script that install all the necessary packages in all kubernetes automaticaly `kubernetes-install-master-and-nodes-script.sh` just need to run that in all servers and use an additional configuration to define the kunernetes-master `control plane`.)
   - Install kubelet(1.18.1-00), kubeadm(1.18.1-00), and kubectl(1.18.1-00) - test kubeadm installation
 ```
 sudo apt-get update && sudo apt-get install -y apt-transport-https gnupg2